Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Conclusions

 (i) multiple simulations with higher mass and force resolutions that the ones used in this paper, e.g., $L_{\rm box}\sim500\Mpch$ and $N_p=1024^3$ or $L_{\rm box}\sim800$-$1000\Mpch$ and $N_p=2048^3$.
 These should be run for a large number of models enough for building emulators of various statistics in a higher-dimensional parameters space spanned by not just the modified gravity but also cosmological parameters.

 (ii) even higher-resolution simulations with $L_{\rm box}\sim500\Mpch$ and $N_p=2048^3$.
-These are roughly of the same size and resolution as the Millennium Simulation \cite{Springel:2005mi}, and some of these simulations (for nDGP and $\Lambda$CDM) have already been running \cite{Hellwing:2020mi}.
+These are roughly of the same size and resolution as the Millennium Simulation \cite{Springel:2005mi}, and some of these simulations (for nDGP and $\Lambda$CDM) have already been running \cite{Hellwing:2021mi}.
 The high resolution will make such simulations useful for resolving even small halos which host galaxies such as ELGs, and the box size is still large enough to study clusterings on nonlinear and some linear scales.
 Their large cost means that they can not be run for a large number of models, unless a new generation of much more efficient full simulation codes come to existence in the near future.

-At this point, we consider it important to prioritize resolution and coverage of the model/parameter space over volume, since most of the estimators studied in this paper still lack reliable theoretical predictions, and for some of them simulations offer a more promising and accurate way.
+At this point, we consider it important to prioritize resolution and coverage of the model/parameter space over volume, since most of the summary statistics studied in this paper still lack reliable theoretical predictions, and for some of them simulations offer a more promising and accurate way.